-Since the Fall of 2018, I have worked as a volunteer phonograph specialist for the rare vinyl collection in the archive at the Museum of Russian Culture in San Francisco.
-My current project involves cataloging, digitizing, and analyzing vinyl records from Tsarist-era Russia and the Russian diaspora following the revolution.
-The Institute for Slavic, Eastern European, and Eurasian Studies at UC Berkeley supported a research internship at the museum during the summer of 2019.
+Since the Fall of 2018, I have worked as a specialist in the rare phonograph collection in the archive of the Museum of Russian Culture, San Francisco.
+My current project involves cataloging, digitizing, remastering, and analyzing their phonograph collection, ranging from 10” 78 rpm shellac recordings of operatic divas in turn-of-the-century Imperial Saint Petersburg to bootlegged 12” 45 rpm vinyl from the Soviet Union.
+My research in the archive was supported by the Institute for Slavic, Eastern European, and Eurasian Studies at UC Berkeley during the summer of 2019, and is currently funded by an internship grant from the Association for Slavic Eastern European and Eurasian Studies.

 Conference Presentations & Posters

 “Social Betweenness in the Soviet Jazz Festival Network.”
-To be delivered at “Music Festival Studies: Current Perspectives, Future Directions” at the Massachusetts Institute of Technology (MIT) in Boston, USA.
-March 13-15.
+Delivered at “Music Festival Studies: Current Perspectives, Future Directions” at the Massachusetts Institute of Technology (MIT) in Boston, USA.
+August 14-15, 2020.

 “Betweenness and Musical Centrality in the Soviet Jazz Network.”
 Delivered at the Graduate Students in Music Conference at the Graduate Center of the City University of New York (CUNY), April 12-13, 2019.